 Danenberg became involved in mountaineering in 1999 after a childhood friend encouraged her to try rock climbing.
 During this two year period, while doing technical climbs through her local Appalachian Mountain Club Chapter, she met her future husband David Danenberg.

 Danenberg’s first major climb was at Mount Rainier in Washington State in 2002.
 Over the next two years she and David scaled Kilimanjaro (Kenya) 2002, Mount Baker, Washington, 2003, and Mount Kenya, 2003.
-In 2005 she scaled five peaks: Grand Teton (Wyoming), Mount Katahdin (Maine), Mount McKinley (Alaska), Mount Tasman (New Zealand), and Ama Dablam (Nepal).
+In 2005 she scaled five peaks: Grand Teton (Wyoming), Mount Katahdin (Maine), Mount Denali, previously named McKinley (Alaska), Mount Tasman (New Zealand), and Ama Dablam (Nepal).

-In the spring of 2006, at age 34, with one week of planning, Sophia Danenberg began the climb of Mount Everest in the Nepal, the highest mountain in the world at 29,000 feet.
+In the spring of 2006, at age 34, with one week of planning, Sophia Danenberg began the climb of Mount Everest in Nepal, the highest mountain in the world at 29,000 feet.
 Danenberg, along with eight people, signed up for an “unguided” climb which gave her the help of two Sherpas, weather reports, food, and oxygen.
 Danenberg carried her own gear and pitched her own tent.
 She had no guide on the climb to make decisions for her.
 On May 19, 2006, after two months climbing, she and her party reached the summit of Mount Everest.